-Welcome to the Community Website of appliedAI, which is part of the UnternehmerTUM GmbH.
+Welcome to the Community Website of appliedAI, which is part of the UnternehmerTUM Solutions GmbH.
 Data protection is of a particularly high priority for us.
 The use of the Community Website requires your registration and therefore the processing of personal data becomes necessary.

-The processing of personal data shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the UnternehmerTUM GmbH.
+The processing of personal data shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the UnternehmerTUM Solutions GmbH.

 As the controller, we have implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.

 a.
 Personal data: Personal data means any information relating to an identified or identifiable natural person (“data subject”).
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 b.
 Data subject: Data subject is any identified or identifiable natural person, whose personal data is processed by the controller responsible for the processing.